shanti-uva/drupal_gdrive/README.md

 * shared: A boolean whether the file is shared or not

 Developers can then use this information within their own modules as desired.

+There is also a function, gdrive_is_authorized(), that returns a boolean whether or not the user has authorized access to their Google Drive account.

+If user is logged into one Google Drive account and wants to access a different one, the urls {your site}/gdrive/reauth does so.